gfetterman/eventedit/README.md

 The choice of a Lisp-like representation also simplifies parsing.
 The parser is a feature-sparse version of [Peter Norvig's `lispy`] (http://norvig.com/lispy.html).

+The stack container allows writing accumulated corrections to disk.
+Corrections files are written in [YAML](http://yaml.org/).
+A stack can also be populated from an already-existing corrections file.

+## Interaction with Bark

+Corrections are assumed to operate on Bark-style event data - specifically, interval data, having at least `start`, `stop`, and `name` columns.
+Any other columns are ignored but preserved by the operations.

+These event data are assumed to be represented in memory in the form of a list of dictionaries.

+Other than these assumptions, this tool relies on no knowledge of Bark.
+This includes Bark metadata.
+The user is responsible for feeding label data to the correction structure, and for writing any corrected event data to disk.